Inveterate meddling #103: dedicated mains spurs

 the method

 • If a separate earth connection appears unfeasible - for legal or logistical reasons, especially for those of you in apartments - don't worry about it.
-Run the the spur's earth wire back to the main earth connection on your distribution board and stop worrying.
+Run the the radial circuit's earth wire back to the main earth connection on your distribution board and stop worrying.
 It's still a cleaner earth than the rest of your electrical installation.

 • Buy a couple of different RCD breakers and try them, some report sonic differences between brands.
+Thi sis in teh realms of Foo.

 • Connecting to the nearest copper pipe (gas/water/ central heating) is NFG as a separate earth.
 Separate earth means a dedicated earthing stake.
 The pipework is earthed - 'equipotentially-bonded' more properly - only for significant safety reasons.
 Using such as a functional earth can compromise this.
+DONT DO IT.
+Earthing has its own page and suitable warnings come along for free.

 • Don't believe anyone who tells you a separate earth will drain away all RF interference; the few feet of wire between the boxes and the earth stake has more than sufficient inductance to give the lie to this fallacy.
 If you believe this kind of thing, I have an AC battery I'd like to sell you.